flunkademic/02-04-2025/README.md

 ---

 This is the basic workflow you'll use when building your website template!
-Want to try adding an **index.html** file next? 😊